My Second Thai Occult Road Trip; A Second Step on the Stairway to Somewhere Else.

 20180909_11451620180908_11555920180906_122840

 Following a pathway, any pathway, be it magickal, spiritual or in any form or emanation of whatever description you wish to subscribe to or if you really want to create yourself, is a harsh, difficult and at times painful undertaking to devote yourself to.
-Practicing non-attachment, undertaking a daily practice at a shrine, renouncing former behavior patterns and associations, devoting yourself to new pathways of becoming, all take the will, surrender and focus of your mind and heart to accomplish.
+Practicing non-attachment, undertaking a daily practice at a shrine, renouncing former behaviour patterns and associations, devoting yourself to new pathways of becoming, all take the will, surrender and focus of your mind and heart to accomplish.
 Everything must go.
 It is the ultimate fire sale of the soul.
 The higher seemingly you go, the more exposed to the currents you become, the thinner the air but the deeper the silence you will encompass and embody.
 My second Thai occult road trip was not the so called second difficult album as often described in the music industry, but a second step on an ongoing stairway.
 I wish to sincerely thank from my heart Ajarn Daeng, Ajarn Suea and Ajarn Apichai for their guidance and teachings.
-I also wish to thank Peter Jenx the author, photographer and my guide of the Thai Occult Book series for making this second journey and pilgrimage possible on this second step on the stairway to somewhere else.

 20180910_10203920180911_08362820180911_16412220180906_122256